 Strong Rope (mandatory)

-There are two options of rope that are highly recommended these are Nylon and Paracord which are considered the best magnet fishing rope.
+There are two options of rope that are highly recommended.
+These are Nylon and Paracord which are considered the .

-The higher the power the magnet the stronger the rope you will need.
-The rope that I have linked to above is probably the higest rated and strongest available.
+The higher the power of the magnet the stronger the rope you will need.
+The rope that I have linked to above is probably the highest-rated and strongest available.

 Magnet fishing can be very messy a cloth and some hand sanitizer will allow you to dry and clean your hands.